vmware/vic-product/docs/user_doc/vic_users/template_tasks.md

 2. Select the container you require and click **Continue**.
 2. Specify the configuration for the container and click **Add**.

-For information about the configuration, see [Provisioning Container VMs](provision_containers_portal.md).
+For information about the configuration, see [Container Provisioning Options Reference](container_provisioning_options_reference.md).

 ## Add Volumes to a Template ##